Acquired platelet function defect

-- If you have bleeding and do not know the cause
+- You have bleeding and do not know the cause

-- If your symptoms get worse or do not improve after you are treated for an acquired platelet function defect
+- Your symptoms do not improve after you are treated for an acquired platelet function defect

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.